 Analogue considerations

-The possibilities for analogue filtering within an FR2-1 AAS array are extremely limited and are described in [xx].
+The possibilities for analogue filtering within an FR2-1 AAS array are extremely limited.
 The filter in a typical single-band FR2 BS may not be placed before the antenna.
 However, it could be the case of multi-band, due to the multi-frequency signal going through the PA if the PA is highly nonlinearity, or due to the architecture splitting multi-band signals.
 And thus filter before the antenna may be needed.

-If a filter would need to be placed before the antenna, then there are other issues in practice with insertion loss and power unbalancing due to non-identical filter for each branch.
+Choosing where to place filter components is an important part of a multi-band solution as it impacts the overall performance.
+For instance, if a filter would need to be placed before the antenna, then there are other issues in practice with insertion loss and power unbalancing due to non-identical filter for each branch.

-The regulatory requirements in the inter-RF gap and the linearity of the transmitter will set the boundary for the analogue filtering.
+The regulatory requirements in the inter RF gap and the linearity of the transmitter will set the boundary for the analogue filtering.
 The feasibility of analogue filtering may impact the ability to meet some regulatory emissions requirements and out of band blocking, and if the filter has ripple also the EVM may be impacted.

-Depending on the array architecture, it may be necessary to split different frequency components of the multi-band signal and route them to different antenna elements.
-The splitting and additional routing can have implications for TX power loss and RX sensitivity.
-If the power loss is significantly different/uneven between antenna branches, then beamforming may be spoiled, and calibration may be required which may bring complexity to the architecture.
+Depending on the array architecture, it may be necessary to split different frequency components of the multi-band signal and route them to different antenna elements, e.g. in architectures using diplexer.
+The splitting and additional routing can have implications for TX power loss and RX sensitivity, and the placement of components needs to be carefully considered.
+For instance, placing the diplexer before the PA is preferred from a design loss and power dissipation perspective.
+This is because the insertion loss of the diplexer occurs at a lower power level and can be accommodated by a simple increase in driver gain.
+Conversely, if the diplexer is placed after the PA, the insertion loss of the diplexer directly reduces the power available to the antenna array and leads to more thermal dissipation.

+On the other hand, it is worth noting that if the power loss is significantly different/uneven between antenna branches, then beamforming may be degraded, and calibration may be required which may bring complexity to the architecture.
 This may impact the feasibility of the multi-band solution, although since TX power and RX sensitivity are subject to declarations it may not impact the requirements definition.
+As shown in Clause 4.2.1 Option #4, splitting and additional routing can be avoided by using a multi-band antenna, such as a single input stacked patch design.

+Dedicated PAs for the desired frequency ranges may be adopted from a design loss and power dissipation perspective, as the narrower band designs will have better efficiency and the thermal dissipation will be spread out over a larger area.

 6 Study on RF requirements